PalakBansal13/TestRepo/README.md

 | toggle check box | | CheckToggle |
 | DropDown | | Dropdown |

-Above are the few example of property name having UIHint.
+Above are the few examples of Property names having UIHint.

-we have Many more type of UIHint which you can see in `UIHint.cs` file. which  is located at
+We have more UIHints which you could see in `UIHint.cs` file, located at
 > `transition.Entities` > `Enums` > `Lookups` > `UIHint.cs`

-If You Want to make property Field to Required. then Only write ` [Required]` above the UIHint as shown in code otherwise no need to write ` [Required]`.
+If you want to make property field as Required, then only write ` [Required]` above the UIHint as shown in code otherwise no need to write ` [Required]`.

 >## NOTE
-> We have `Example.cs` Where We have Use Example Of All controls We have.
+> We have `Example.cs` class file where we have use example of all controls we have.
-> You can find `Example.cs` at
+> You could find `Example.cs` at
 >
 >   `transition.Entities` > `EntityClasses` > `UIManual` > `Example.cs`

 #### &nbsp;
 ## Step To Create Lookup file

-If You wanted to add Lookup Then you have to create Lookup File at
+If you wanted to add Lookup, then you have to create a Lookup File at

  > `transition.Entities` > `Enums` > `Lookups`

- Create a new File Under Lookups eg-  `TestLookup.cs`
+ Create a new file under Lookups eg-  `TestLookup.cs`

  `TestLookup.cs`
  ```C#